actionutils/commit-or-rewrite/README.md

-# Commit or Rewrite (Pseudo-Amend) Action
+# Commit or Rewrite Action

-A GitHub Action that intelligently creates or **pseudo-amends** commits using signed GitHub API commits.
+A smart GitHub Action that creates new commits or amends existing ones based on commit IDs.
 Perfect for automated commits that should update in-place rather than creating new commits every time.

-## 🎯 Key Feature: Pseudo-Amend
+## 🎯 Key Feature: Smart Amending

-This action implements a **pseudo-amend** functionality:
+This action intelligently decides whether to create a new commit or amend an existing one:

 - **First run**: Creates a new commit with your specified ID
-- **Subsequent runs with same ID**: If HEAD commit has the same ID, it **rewrites/amends** that commit
+- **Subsequent runs with same ID**: If HEAD commit has the same ID, it amends that commit
 - **Different ID or no matching ID**: Creates a new commit

 This prevents commit spam from automated tasks while maintaining a clean git history!

-### How Pseudo-Amend Works
+### How It Works

-1. Each commit includes a hidden trailer: `X-Commit-Rewrite-ID: <your-id>`
+1. Each commit includes a git trailer: `X-Commit-Rewrite-ID: <your-id>`
 2. When the action runs, it checks if HEAD has this exact trailer
-3. **If HEAD has matching ID** → Rewrites that commit (pseudo-amend)
+3. **If HEAD has matching ID** → Amends that commit
 4. **If HEAD has different/no ID** → Creates a new commit

-**Important**: The pseudo-amend ONLY happens when the HEAD commit has the matching ID.
+**Important**: The amend ONLY happens when the HEAD commit has the matching ID.
 If there are other commits on top, a new commit will be created.

+**Technical Note**: This action doesn't use `git commit --amend`.
+Instead, it uses the GitHub API to rewrite commits, which is why we call it "pseudo-amend" internally.
+From a user perspective, it works just like amending.

-## ✨ Signed Commits via GitHub API
+## ✨ Automatic Commit Signing

-Using the GitHub API for commits provides automatic signing:
+All commits are created via GitHub API, which provides automatic signing:
 - **`GITHUB_TOKEN`** (default): Signed by GitHub Actions bot
 - **GitHub App tokens**: Signed by your GitHub App
 - **Fine-grained PATs**: Signed by the token owner